-Peripheral joint disease occurs in 95% of patients with psoriatic arthritis, and spine is involved in 5%.
+Peripheral joint disease occurs in 95% of patients with psoriatic arthritis, and the spine is involved in 5%.

 Psoriatic arthritis is more frequent in patients with severe psoriasis.
-However, the severity does not relate to pattern of joint involvement.
+However, the severity does not relate to the pattern of joint involvement.

 Types of Psoriatic Arthritis